carlosdavis/wordpress-plugins/add-to-any/README.txt

 5. Color chooser for your AddToAny menus

 == Changelog ==

+= .9.9.5.9 =
+* Nonce validation for admin form
+* Fixes for debug mode notices
+* Russian translation updated (by Elvis)

+= .9.9.5.8 =
+* Wrap inline JavaScript in CDATA section for better XHTML compliance
+* Depreciate embedded object hiding option in favor of Menu API due to a new automatic workaround and a change in default value
+ * If you need to have AddToAny hide objects (like Flash) to display the AddToAny menu, set a2a_config.hide_embeds = 1; in the Additional Options box

 = .9.9.5.7 =
 * Work around "Featured Posts" excerpt scenarios that would stop button auto-placement below post content